Airbnb’s next project is building and selling houses

 Back in 2016, Airbnb created an innovation lab called Samara, which was focused on rethinking housing and urban planning.
 Now, Samara has announced its new initiative -- a project dubbed Backyard that will "prototype new ways that homes can be built and shared."
 "Backyard isn't a house, it's an initiative to rethink the home," Airbnb co-founder Joe Gebbia told Fast Company.
 "Homes are complex, and we're taking a broad approach -- not just designing one thing, but a system that can do many things."

-Backyard hasn't shared a lot of details about what exactly it will be producing, but basically it's going to be constructing and selling its own spaces.
-And Fast Company reports that Backyard's first wave of test units are set to launch next year.
+Backyard hasn't shared a lot of details about what exactly it will be producing, but basically it's eventually going to be constructing and selling its own spaces.
+The Backyard team says it plans to test its first wave of prototype units by fall of 2019.

 "We began with a simple question: what does a home that is designed and built for sharing actually look and feel like?
 The answer is not simple at all," Gebbia said in a statement.
 "Other questions quickly emerged.
 Can a home respond to the needs of many inhabitants over a long period of time?
 Can it support and reflect the tremendous diversity of human experience?
 Can it keep up with the rate at which the world changes?
 Can we accomplish this without filling landfills with needless waste?
 It's a tall order."
 He also told Fast Company that while prefabricated buildings may be part of this ongoing project, Backyard may also explore standalone houses and multi-unit complexes as well as green building materials.